 Becoming an Optician in Kentucky can be a rewarding and stable career choice.
 As an optician you will work closely with customers, attending to their vision care needs whether it’s choosing new eyeglass lenses and frames or learning how to use contacts or other vision care products.
 Depending on the place of employment, licensed opticians may also take part in cutting and grinding lenses for eyeglasses in the lab.
 Opticians are often employed in retail vision care chains, private ophthalmology practices, hospitals, and local clinics where ophthalmologists or optometrists are employed for vision care emergencies.[En Español]

-As of now there aren’t any on-campus programs in Kentucky that are dedicated to opticianry, but there are online programs, such as the Optician Exam Prep Career Diploma Program offered by the Penn Foster College, that can be completed in as little as seven months.
+As of now, there aren’t any on-campus programs in Kentucky that are dedicated to opticians, but there are online programs, such as the Optician Exam Prep Career Diploma Program offered by Penn Foster College, that can be completed in as little as seven months.
 This program will cover topics such as:

 - Optical principles, terminology and anatomy of the eye

 Upon completion of the program, you will be eligible to sit for both the ABO and NCLE exams.
 Request enrollment information to get started.